Stanley (2001 TV series): Broadcast history

 In the US, the series debuted on Playhouse Disney on September 15, 2001.
 When Playhouse Disney rebranded its on-air presentation in 2007, Stanley was put on a new time slot at 6:00 AM ET on weekends.
 Stanley stopped airing in May 2008, but the show was still available on PlayhouseDisney.com.
 In February 2011, the show was completely removed when Playhouse Disney rebranded as Disney Junior.
 The show was briefly seen online on DisneyJunior.com as part of "fan favorites" week on the week of June 20, 2011.
 From March 23, 2012, to September 2, 2013, the series returned on the U.S. airwaves on Disney Junior.
-And Stanley was kept on demand from that point until 2019, when it was removed.
+Stanley was available on demand from that point until 2019, when it was removed.
 The show has yet to be added to Disney+; although, in 2021, reruns aired on the weekends on Disney Junior in Japan.

 In Canada, it ran on The Family Channel from 2002 to 2007 and then was moved to Disney Junior, which ran from November 30, 2007, until September 29, 2013, when it was removed from the schedule.
 It also aired on the Canadian-French version of Disney Junior since 2010.